patricekaratchentzeff/Scribus/typo/README_dev.md

 at the beginning of the code.

-Normaly, the real regex is `Text\d+` to be very clean, but for a reason that I ignore, it doesn't into the Scribus console!
+Normaly, the real regex is `Text\d+` to be very clean, but for a reason that I ignore, it doesn't work into the Scribus console!